 To make up for my disappointment at not going to Ireland to watch Millwall I booked myself a ticket to go and watch them take on Crawley Town instead, due to preseason training starting next weekend I won’t be able to go to the Exeter and Southend games.

 The prices are astronomical, they charged me £4.90 for a pint of London Pride! £4.90!
 I queried it because I thought it was a mistake, I thought maybe she had put down a different order, but I was wrong.
-As I walked upstairs I heard a bloke being charged £4.70 for a pint of Guinness that had no head on it, is that even possible?
+As I walked upstairs I saw a bloke being charged £4.70 for a pint of Guinness that had no head on it, is that even possible?

 I had the whole top floor to myself and sitting by a big window that overlooks the outside of the station, I like sitting here to watch the world go by but I just wish I could do it once with a nice beer.
 The London Pride was as flat as a witches tit!